zza234s/MHFL/README.md

-## Model and Dataset
+## Models & Dataset

+#### Model setting

+We hope to test whether the above methods work well under different model heterogeneous setups.
+To this end, we conduct experiments with the following two settings.

+1. **Low model heterogeneity**: We used five CNN models that are a bit different in terms of the number of channels and layers.
+2. **High model heterogeneity:**  We tried five models with large differences, including MLP, CNN, ResNet, and wide ResNet.

+For details of the model architecture, please refer to: MHFL/federatedscope/model_heterogeneity/model_settings

+#### Dataset

-Currently, we conduct experiments on three FL benchmark datasets: CIFAR-10, SVHN, and office-10.
+Currently, we conduct experiments on three benchmark datasets: CIFAR-10, SVHN, and office-10.